hmcts/azure-policy/policies/storage_account_soft_delete/README.md

-# Production Storage Account Soft Delete Policy
+# Storage Account Soft Delete Policy

-This policy denies configuration of a **production** storage account's blob, container, or file share soft delete unless it is enabled with a retention period of at least `minimumRetentionDays` (default 14 days).
-It is only assigned in live subscriptions.
+This policy denies configuration of a storage account's blob, container, or file share soft delete unless it is enabled with a retention period of at least `minimumRetentionDays` (default 14 days).

-## Identifying production

-A storage account is treated as **production** unless its name, resource group name, or `environment` tag contains one of the `nonProductionIdentifiers` (default ``, ``).
-Matching is case-insensitive.

 ## What is checked